TodePond/TodePondDotCom/wikiblogarden/academia/style/true-for-you/readme.md

 Everything we create is within a [context](https://www.todepond.com/wikiblogarden/blending/critiques/).
 Everything we make has the subtext of what's _already out there_ in that field's collective body of [work](https://drawdeadfish.com).
 And clickbait is [just](https://www.todepond.com/wikiblogarden/better-computing/just/) another tool in your palette that you can use (or not) to varying effect.

 With [code](https://www.todepond.com/wikiblogarden/academia/natural-code/submitted/), it's all about execution.
 Everyone is transmitting their work and words with the hope of _making something happen_.
-Otherwise, there would be no point.
+Otherwise, there would be no point[^bother].

 And there's no hiding from that.
 It's not a bad thing.
 It's not a cold thing.
 It's a good thing!
 It's an acknowledgement that we're trying to make the world better.